jblanco89/MLOps_zoomcamp_course/README.md

     return report.save_json("./reports/dataReport.json")

 ```
-As a result, we are able to check drift score everyday in dashboard.
+As a result, we can check drift score every day in dashboard.

 ![Monitor](./img/Dashboard_2.png)